 At just 450 passengers the Seabourn Quest is the perfect size for us.
 Definitely not one of the many Mega Ships you see, but a more intimate cruising experience.
 As we are itinerary driven, this particular cruise ticked a lot of boxes for us visiting many ports we had not experienced before.

 Dover • Dublin • Greenock, Scotland • Isle of Mull • Stornaway • Heimaey, Iceland • Reykjavik • Isafjordur • Cruising Prince Christian Sound, Greenland • Qaqortoq • Nanortalik • CornerBrook • Saguenay •Quebec • Trois Rivieres & Montreal.

 ALL Inclusive Cruising – done right

-Seabourn is pretty close to being “All Inclusive” meaning that all drinks, gratuities, specialty restaurants etc. are included in the cruise fare.
-The only things you need to pay for are Shore Excursions, Spa treatments, on-board shops etc. We just love this arrangement as you don’t spend your time signing for everything and then trying to account for it at the end of the cruise.
+Seabourn is pretty close to being “All-Inclusive” meaning that all drinks, gratuities, speciality restaurants etc. are included in the cruise fare.
+The only things you need to pay for are Shore Excursions, Spa treatments, onboard shops etc. We just love this arrangement as you don’t spend your time signing for everything and then trying to account for it at the end of the cruise.

 Embarkation at Dover all went very smoothly and we were on-board by about 11:45 am.